Mapenzi-Supaki/She-Code-Africa-Mentorship-Application-DS-Challenge/README.md

 # SCAMP-Assessment

-Data Science Technical Assessment for She Code Africa Mentorship Program
+Data Science Technical Challenge for She Code Africa Mentorship Program

 Given the dataset and details to visualize using matplotlib or seaborn: